FAQs

 Clinical Negligence – you have a period of three years from the date of the alleged negligent treatment (or your date of knowledge if that was later) or if you were a child at the time, three years from the date of your eighteenth birthday within which to bring a claim and issue Court proceedings against the Defendant/s.
 After that time, your claim will become statute barred, meaning that you will no longer be able to pursue a claim.

-This is covered is question 1 but any settlement will be negotiated between you and your case handler and the Third Party.
-Should we be unable to reach any agreement then your claim may go before a Judge who will decide on the amount of money you will receive.
+This is covered is question 1 but any settlement will be negotiated between you and your solicitor and the Third Party.
+Should your solicitor be unable to reach any agreement then your claim may go before a Judge who will decide on the amount of money you will receive.